 Our PSHE curriculum promotes and coincides with the spiritual, moral, cultural, mental and physical development of our pupils which helps when preparing them for the wider world.
 Children at Forest are encouraged to explore, clarify and if necessary, challenge their own and others’ values, attitudes, beliefs, rights and responsibilities.

-At Forest Academy we follow statutory government guidance for teaching Relationships and Sex Education as part of PSHE.
-This is taught age appropriately, for every year group, in the second half of summer term.
+At Forest Academy we follow statutory government guidance for teaching Relationships and Sex Education (RSE) as part of PSHE.
+This is taught age appropriately, for every year group, in the second half of autumn term.
 Parents are provided with letters prior to Relationships and Sex Education being taught.
-High quality Relationships and Sex Education helps create safe school communities in which pupils can grow, learn, and develop positive, healthy, behaviour for life.
+High quality Relationships and Sex Education helps create safe school communities in which pupils can grow, learn, and develop positive, healthy, behaviours for life.
 It is essential that children learn to:

 - Develop interpersonal and communication skills